Contracts in Nickel

 │

-= Both values have the same merge priority but they can't be combined.
+= Merge operands have the same merge priority but they can't be combined.

-= Primitive values (Number, String, and Bool) or arrays can be merged only if they are equal.
+= Bool values can only be merged if they are equal

 Warning: = vs |